Tips & How

 The 40-Minute Drive

-After the safety questions, the examiner will ask you to drive.
 The route will cover a variety of road types and traffic conditions, including:

 • Residential streets